-- Previously, consent form could include the name or title of the individual or name of the organization to whom disclosure was to be made (e.g., "my probation officer"). - Now, consent form must identify the recipient of the information more specifically as: - (1) A named individual(s), - (2) A named entity(ies) with a treating provider relationship, - (3) A named entity that is a third-party payer that requires patient-identifying information for reimbursement, OR - (4) If recipient is an entity that does not have treating provider relationship (such as an Health Information Exchange (HIE), Accountable Care Organization (ACO), Coordinated Care Organization (CCO), or a research institution), then the name of the entity PLUS - a) The name of an individual participant(s); or - b) The name of an entity participant(s) that has a treating provider relationship with the patient whose information is being disclosed; or - c) A general designation of an individual or entity participant(s) or class of participants that must be limited to a participant(s) with a treating provider relationship with the patient whose information is being disclosed.

-If using a general designation, a statement must be included on the consent form that the patient confirms their understanding that upon their request they must be provided a list of entities to which their information has been disclosed pursuant to the general designation
+- Previously, consent form could include the name or title of the individual or name of the organization to whom disclosure was to be made (e.g., "my probation officer"). . - Now, consent form must identify the recipient of the information more specifically as: (1) A named individual(s), - A named individual(s), A named entity(lesi) with a treating provider relationship, A named entity(hesi) with a treating provider relationship, A named entity that is a third-party payer that requires patient-identifying information for reimbursement, OR A named entity that is a neithy that does not have treating provider relationship (such as an Health Information Exchange (HitE), Accountable Care Organization (ACD), Coordinated Care Organization (CCO), or a research institution), then the name of the entity PLUS The name of an individual participant(s); or - b) The name of an entity participant(s) that has a treating provider relationship with the patient whose information is being disclosed; or - c) A general designation of an individual or entity participant(s) or class of participants that must be limited to a participant(s) with a treating provider relationship with the patient whose information is being disclosed.
+"If using a general designation, a statement must be included on the consent form that the patient confirms their understanding that upon their request they must be provided a list of entities to which their information has been disclo pursuant to the general designation.